- Get link

 - Other Apps

 Halo semuanya, ketemu lagi dengan saya, Iman Prabawa.
-In this article, we will talk about how to say [where are you going?] in the Indonesian language.
+In this article, we will talk about how to say [where are you going?] in Indonesian.
 As always, we will watch examples from movies where the phrase is spoken by native Indonesians.

-How to Say Where Are You Going In the Indonesian Language
+How to Say Where Are You Going In Indonesian

 We will learn how to ask [where are you going?] in the Indonesian language, from the very formal to how we say it in daily conversations.